We Tried Google Ads for an Outdoor App. It Didn't Work.

 What we killed and when

 We killed display retargeting first — it was the worst performer and the easiest call.
 Generic search keywords went next, in waves, as we accepted that no amount of negative-keyword pruning, ad-copy rewriting, or landing-page testing was going to fix the underlying intent problem.
 We kept brand-defensive bidding running the longest, then realized we were paying for clicks from people who had already decided to find us, and shut that off too.
-By the end of month three the account was paused.
+By the end of the experiment the account was paused.
 The relief was immediate, and the next week’s numbers barely moved.

 What worked instead